 The power of accomplishment doesn’t come from the next thing I keep doing, it comes from what happens in between the dream I have and the steps I take.
-The connecting link between dreams and action – Buy Fildena super active the thing that makes a dream a vision – is COMMITMENT.
+The connecting link between dreams and action – can you buy Lyrica in canada the thing that makes a dream a vision – is COMMITMENT.
 Commitment has its own energy.

 There’s a powerful quote, often attributed to Goethe, but which is actually from W. H. Murray in The Scottish Himalaya Expedition, 1951, that best explains what I am talking about:

 “Until one is committed, there is hesitancy, the chance to draw back— Concerning all acts of initiative (and creation), there is one elementary truth the ignorance of which kills countless ideas and splendid plans: that the moment one definitely commits oneself, then Providence moves too.
 All sorts of things occur to help one that would never otherwise have occurred.
 A whole stream of events issues from the decision, raising in one’s favor all manner of unforeseen incidents and meetings and material assistance, which no man could have dreamed would have come his way.”

 Goethe’s contribution to the dialog is: “Whatever you can do, or dream you can do, begin it.
 Boldness has genius, power, and magic in it.
 Begin it now.”